Yo-yerush/Methylome.At/README.md

 ```

-## .log file and run time
+## .log file
-An automated log file will be created during the process. ([example](https://github.com/Yo-yerush/Methylome.At/blob/main/output_example/log_file.log))
+An automated log file will be created during the process. see examples from [Methylome.At](https://github.com/Yo-yerush/Methylome.At/blob/main/output_example/Methylome.At_log_file.log) and [MetaPlots](https://github.com/Yo-yerush/Methylome.At/blob/main/output_example/MetaPlots_log_file.log) pipelines.

-Run time (40 cores):
-> Methylome.At: 8.09 hours

-> Methylome.At_metaPlots: 4.51 hours

 ## Output Figures
 *each analysis also output the data as a table